nishidha89/Bank-Customer-Churn-Analysis/README.md

 * The percentage of active customers are more than inactive customers.
 * In Germany, there are a higher number of exiting customers.

+# Recommendations
+* Provide financial advice and investment solutions for diverse customer groups.
+* Increase customer awareness about the benefits of keeping a good credit score.
+* Introduce digital products and use schemes to attract customers of various ages.